 Upon choosing a dissertation lab and joining the Department of Microbiology and Immunology, students are provided with an outstanding learning environment, an opportunity to conduct cutting-edge research, and most importantly, thorough preparation for a successful career in science.
 The Microbiology and Immunology Ph.D. program is designed to provide a foundation of fundamental knowledge in modern microbiology and immunology, foster critical scientific thinking, develop written and oral communication skills, allow students to gain teaching experience, and offer opportunities to travel and present posters or talks at national meetings.
 Specific components of the Microbiology and Immunology Ph.D. training program include:

-Completion of six relevant courses, including two courses based directly on discussion of the primary literature (e.g. MCRO 710, MCRO 711, MCRO 712), is required.
+Completion of six relevant courses, including two courses based directly on discussion of the primary literature (e.g. MCRO 710, MCRO 711, MCRO 712), and MCRO 795 is required.
 Students typically finish four of the six classes while in BBSP and the remainder during year two.
 There is no language requirement.

-Students must regularly attend weekly student and departmental seminars beginning in year two and present their research annually in the student seminar series beginning in year three.
+Students must regularly attend weekly student and departmental seminars (MCRO 701) beginning in year two and present their research annually in the student seminar series beginning in year three.

 Students act as a Teaching Assistant for two semesters in department-approved courses, typically in years two and three.

 Students form a dissertation committee in the middle of year three, obtain approval of their dissertation project, and meet annually with their committee to discuss research progress.
-Completion of sufficient original research for at least two first author papers in high-quality refereed journals is expected.
-As a minimum standard, to earn the Ph.D. degree we require that (i) a student must make meaningful contributions to and be an author on at least two manuscripts intended for publication in respected, high-quality professional journals or books, (ii) at least one of the two manuscripts must be accepted for publication, and (iii) prior to the private Ph.D. defense, a student must have peer reviews returned for at least one first-author research paper, is required.
-After writing a dissertation, students undergo a final oral examination and present their research in a public seminar.
-The Ph.D. degree is typically completed in five to six years.
+Completion of sufficient original research for at least two first author papers in high-quality peer reviewed journals is expected.
+As a minimum standard, to earn the Ph.D. degree we require that (i) a student must make meaningful contributions to and be an author on at least two manuscripts intended for publication in respected, high-quality professional journals or books, (ii) at least one of the two manuscripts must be accepted for publication, and (iii) prior to the private Ph.D. defense, a student must have peer reviews returned for at least one first (or co-first) author primary research manuscript.